 Humanitarian Action 2021 Overview

-Through this report, UNFPA emphasizes the need to adapt and integrate services for sexual and reproductive health (SRH), gender-based violence (GBV), and mental health and psychosocial support during COVID-19.
-UNFPA also calls for more investment in local women-led organizations as well as youth organizations that work as frontline responders and changemakers.
-In addition, the appeal outlines how humanitarian assistance, sustainable development and peacebuilding are key pathways for recovery from COVID-19.
+This is UNFPA’s largest ever humanitarian appeal with an emphasis on the provision of integrated services for sexual and reproductive health, gender-based violence prevention and response, and mental health and psychosocial support.
+UNFPA calls for more investment in local women-led organizations as well as youth organizations that work as frontline responders and changemakers.
+The appeal also outlines the importance of taking a coordinated approach for humanitarian, development and peacebuilding efforts to recover from the COVID-19 pandemic.